Key takeaways

 Client satisfaction for CA firms

-Faster turnaround and richer narration improve client confidence.
+Faster turnaround and richer narration improve client confidence and retention.

 Combine voice with automation tools like AI Accountant for bank statements and intelligent mapping to multiply ROI end to end.